-Payment Plan - We offer the opportunity to pay for any of our products in installments.
-If you do not have the money now, we understand.
+If you do not have the means to pay for new equipment now, we understand.
+We offer our customers the ability to order any product now and pay in negotiated installments that fit your budget.
 You can pay over time with no interest or fees.
-Once the product is paid for in full, we will ship your product to you.
+Once the product is paid for in full we will ship your equipment to you.

 Enabling Technologies is a certified provider in the VA's network.
 We work closely with the U.S. Department of Veterans Affairs because they fund ski equipment and crutches for Veterans.
 Each Veteran's case is handled individually through that Veteran's local center.
 Be sure to contact your physical therapist or case worker at your VA center about the possibility of getting your adaptive equipment or crutches funded.
 In addition, the VA sponsors many skiing and other adaptive sports programs where you can learn to ski, use equipment, and get information on activities in your area.

 There are many great non-profit organizations out there that empower people with disabilities to live an active lifestyle!
 Some foundations provide funding for equipment and lessons while others work to introduce people to adaptive sports.
 Checkout some recommended foundations below.
 There are more foundations than what is listed here.
 Get out and research more in your local area and you may find more opportunities!

 Crowd funding is another way to raise money for equipment.
 By using a crowd funding platform an individual can share their story through a fundraising campaign and reach out to their community for assistance with the cost of equipment.
 Some of the most popular crowd funding sites are listed below.
 Be aware that most sites require payment of a fee or a portion of the total donations raised.